remix-run/remix/docs/guides/mdx.md

 ### Advanced Example

-You can even export all the other things in this module that you can in regular route modules in your mdx files like `loader` and `action`:
+You can even export all the other things in this module that you can in regular route modules in your mdx files like `loader`, `action`, and `handle`:

 ```mdx
 ---